LASRIDOR/Labyrinth-Solver-Data-Structure-Course-Project-/README.md

 • If the current slot we downloaded is the end point then we will exit the loop because we left the maze.
 • Other: We will add to the queue all the squares that can be reached from the current square and which have not yet We visited them and will continue in the main loop.
-Note that the queue contains spaces of empty squares that contain spaces, and every time we remove a square from the queue we check the neighbors around that can be reached and then add them to the queue) if we had not already
+Note that the queue contains spaces of empty squares that contain spaces, and every time we remove a square from the queue we check the neighbors around that can be reached and then add them to the queue (if we have not been there yet) to check them later.
-In them (to check them at a later stage.

-Because the queue works in the form of FIFO then the search form will look like water spilling from the starting point) may Through the whole labyrinth, (until you reach the end point.
+Because the queue operates in the form of FIFO then the form of search will look like water spilling from the starting point (possibly through the whole maze), until you reach the end point.

-# To allow a uniform examination of your exercises be sure to visit neighbors in the following order: right, down,
+To allow a uniform examination of your exercises be sure to visit neighbors in the following order: right, down, Left, up.
-Left, up.

-Your output in the case of a maze solution will not only be the path leading to the exit, but the entire maze where it is marked
-All the squares you visited until you found the exit (the squares you visited were marked with a $ sign).
-For example in the maze in the example the algorithm will visit all the slots before reaching the exit, but this does not have to be the case
-And it is quite possible that the algorithm will stop before visiting all the slots (once it has reached the exit).
-The squares in which the algorithm visited the example were marked in gray, but as stated, you will mark in your solution the squares in which you visited $
+Your output in the case of a maze solution will not only be the path leading to the exit, but the entire maze where all the squares you visited until you found the exit are marked (the squares you visited are marked with a $ sign).
+For example in the maze in the example the algorithm will visit all the slots before reaching the exit, but this does not have to be the case and it is quite possible that the algorithm will stop before visiting all the slots (as soon as it reaches the exit).
+The squares in which $, however, as mentioned, you will mark in your solution the and not in - marked in gray in the example of the algorithm visited by the squares in which you visited $.

 Maze creation: